ctubio/php-proxy-stratum/README.md

 # php-proxy-stratum
 ReactPHP **stratum+tcp** proxy between miners and pools with database and minimal web interface.

+Used to demostrate how pools steal your hash by renaming worker names and redirecting the hashrate.

+Used² to recommend you to mine only on trusted (self owned!) pools.

 Basically it may be run with the following command (remember first to install dependencies with ```$ composer```):
 ```
 $ php bin/php-proxy-stratum-daemon.php